VitasSalvantes/Spring-Boot-Up-and-Running/README.md

 ## How does it work

 There are some methods to get, post, put and delete immutable notes.
+It works with the H2 database.

 ## Screenshots